 Yes, you read correctly: winter tree pruning.
 I know, I know… it’s cold outside and you thought the outdoor chores were finished until spring.
 But it is the perfect time to give your trees some much-needed attention.
 So read on, sharpen your tools, and get to work.
 (Just don’t forget your gloves!)

-“There are several good reasons to prune a deciduous tree in winter,” says Tom Kershner, tree management coordinator for Natural Lands Trust.
+“There are several good reasons to prune a deciduous tree in winter,” says Tom Kershner, tree management coordinator for Natural Lands.
 “For one thing, without foliage, the tree’s branching structure is clearly visible, so you can make better, safer cuts.”

 Other compelling reasons include the following:

 - The tree is dormant, which means it won’t “bleed” sap from fresh cuts.
 (There are some exceptions to this, so read on.)

 - Smart pruning can help a tree better withstand the effects of snow, wind, and ice that can snap branches.

 - Winter pruning will result in a vigorous burst of new growth in the spring.

 Though winter pruning is a good idea for most deciduous trees, oak species in particular should only be pruned then.
 Freshly cut oak emits an odor that attracts certain beetle species to the wound sites.
 These insects can carry with them fungal spores from trees afflicted with oak wilt, a serious disease that often kills infected trees.
 The beetles are hibernating during winter.

 There are several other varieties of tress that are less likely to contract diseases when pruned during the winter months.
 Prune locust to prevent stem canker.
 Prune apple, crabapple, mountain ash, and hawthorn to avoid fire blight.